Send the link below via email or IMCopy

 Hall believed that our social situations lead us to adopt different stances.

-This is when you fully share and agree with the medias codes and accepts and reproduces the preferred meaning.
+This is when you fully share and agree with the media codes and accept and reproduce the preferred meaning.

 In such a stance the code seems ‘natural’ and ‘transparent'